 “I’m not making a profit off it, so it’s fine for me to post it.”

 Many people believe that they can reprint something as long as they are not making a profit from it.
 Not so.
-I was informed by one cookbook author that I could possibly post one recipe from her cookbook for one month as long as I could guarantee to her publisher that it would not be archived anywhere, and agreed to remove it immediately.
-I decided it wasn’t worth the hassle, and of course I was not going to make any profit from it (it was going to be free advertising for her).
+I was informed by one cookbook author that I could possibly post one recipe from her cookbook for one month as long as I could guarantee to her publisher that it would not be archived anywhere, and would agree to remove it immediately.
+I decided it wouldn't work (other websites often hold a cache of webpages), and of course I was not going to make any profit from it (it was going to be free advertising for her book).
 To reprint someone else’s recipe – even online – you must first garner permission.

 If you do make money off a recipe that looks similar to another author’s recipe, you could be in even bigger trouble than if you don’t.
 So be very careful whether you are expecting to make a profit or not.